balena-os/balena-supervisor/docs/API.md

 This will return a list of images, containers, the overall download progress and the status of the state engine.

+> **Note:** The `status` field in the JSON response does not indicate the status of the device itself, but rather the status of the HTTP response.
+To get an accurate representation of whether the device state has settled, use the `appState` field. `appState` will be one of `applying` or `applied`.

 From an app container:
 ```bash
 curl "$BALENA_SUPERVISOR_ADDRESS/v2/state/status?apikey=$BALENA_SUPERVISOR_API_KEY"